ForamDeepSlice: A High-Accuracy Deep Learning Framework for Foraminifera Species Classification from 2D Micro-CT Slices: Results

+A persistent challenge in computational paleontology is the ``last mile'' problem: even when high-performing machine learning models exist, their adoption by domain scientists is hindered if deployment requires programming expertise or command-line interaction.
+Analogous efforts in adjacent fields, such as CellProfiler~\cite{carpenter_cellprofiler_2006} for cell biology image analysis and QuPath~\cite{bankhead_qupath_2017} for digital pathology, have demonstrated that interactive, code-free tools can themselves constitute significant scientific contributions by democratizing access to advanced computational methods and enabling reproducible, standardized analytical workflows.
+In this spirit, the dashboard presented here is not merely a software demonstration but a methodological contribution that operationalizes our classification and matching pipeline into a form directly usable by micropaleontologists without computational backgrounds.

 To facilitate the practical deployment of fossil classification tools, we developed an interactive dashboard tailored to the needs of paleontologists and domain scientists.
-The interface does not require coding background and is designed to be intuitive and accessible, lowering the barrier to entry for non-technical users while providing advanced functionality for expert analysis.
-The supplementary video provides a complete view of the interactive dashboard as well as an example workflow for foraminifera species classification and 3D slice matching.
-The supplementary video can be found here: \url{https://youtu.be/betkJ3gsmNQ}.
+The interface is designed to be intuitive and accessible, lowering the barrier to entry for non-technical users while providing advanced functionality for expert analysis.
+A supplementary video demonstrates the complete dashboard and an end-to-end workflow for species classification and 3D slice matching: \url{https://youtu.be/betkJ3gsmNQ}.

-The application is structured into three main layers (shown in Figure~\ref{fig:ui}):
+The application is structured into three main layers (Figure~\ref{fig:ui}):

 \paragraph{1.
-Landing Page} Upon launching the tool, users are greeted with a landing page that introduces the system’s capabilities and a quick start guide.
-The page describes the datasets and the overall classification performance.
-It also provides the entry points for classification and slice-matching pages.
+Landing Page} Upon launching the tool, users are greeted with a landing page that introduces the system's capabilities.
+This page includes a drag-and-drop interface for uploading micro-CT images and offers basic preprocessing options, such as contrast enhancement and image sharpening, to improve input quality prior to analysis.

 \paragraph{2.
-Classification Page} This page features a drag-and-drop interface for uploading micro-CT images and provides basic preprocessing options, including contrast enhancement, image cropping, and image sharpening, to enhance input quality before analysis.
-Once an image is uploaded, an automatic cropping, denoising, and segmentation is performed to isolate the foram.
-A preview of the result is shown on the page.
-The user can adjust this result by manually cropping and adjusting the segmentation sensitivity control.
-Once the user is satisfied with the input image, the classifier can be executed - this uses our ForamDeepSlice model to perform species-level classification.
-The result interface displays ranked predictions with associated confidence scores, probability distributions for each class, and additional metadata.
-The top-5 predictions are presented to support expert validation and further exploration, allowing users to interpret results in the context of their domain knowledge.
+Classification Page} Once an image is uploaded and, if desired, transformed, users can navigate to the classification module.
+This page utilizes our FDS (PatchEnsemble-enhanced ConvNeXt-Large) model to perform species-level classification.
+The interface displays: \begin{itemize} \item Ranked predictions with associated confidence scores. \item Probability distributions for each class. \item Visual comparisons between the input image and top-matching species. \end{itemize} The top-5 predictions are presented to support expert validation and further exploration, allowing users to interpret results in the context of their domain knowledge.